joe-cheung/joe-cheung.github.io/_posts/2020-12-31-Bitcoin-Whitepaper.md

 > This lack of novelty is part of the appeal—the fewer new parts of a cryptosystem, the less danger.
 All that was lacking was a Satoshi to start a Bitcoin.

+Bitcoin is [worse-is-better](https://en.wikipedia.org/wiki/Worse_is_better): so long as the design of the initial program is a clear expression of a solution to a specific problem, then it will take less time and effort to implement a “good” version initially (and adapt it to new situations) than it will to build a “perfect” version straight away.

 ## More Nice Graphs

 ![](/images/2020-12-31-Bitcoin-Whitepaper/image14.png)